 Employees who receive an actual check for payment of wages must wait seven days from the date the paycheck is mailed before requesting a replacement check.
-The schedule of pay dates for the 2020-2021 school year are as follows:
+The schedule of pay dates for the 2021-2022 school year are as follows:

-August 31 September 15 September 30 October 15 October 30 November 13 November 30 December 15 December 31 January 15 January 29 February 12 February 26 March 15 March 31 April 15 April 30 May 14 May 28 June 15 June 30
+August 31 September 15 September 30 October 15 October 29 November 15 November 30 December 15 December 31 January 14 January 31 February 15 February 28 March 15 March 31 April 15 April 29 May 13 May 31 June 15 June 30

-Automatic Payroll Deposit.
+Automatic Payroll Deposit

 Employees hired as of July 1, 2010, are required to participate in mandatory direct deposit.
 In order to complete the employment process, employees must submit a completed direct deposit authorization form.
 The District offers all employees automatic payroll deposit.
 Employees may have paychecks electronically deposited ("direct deposit") into an account at any financial institution that accepts electronic transfer of funding.
 With automatic deposit, an employee's pay is available on the pay date.
-An authorization of direct deposit form must be on file in the Payrollentered through My Self Serve.
+An authorization of direct deposit form must be on file in the Payroll entered through My Self-Serve.
 Direct deposit forms are available in the Payroll Office located in the Annex Building, Room 206.
 When activating or changing a direct deposit, a pre-notification period is required to insure all bank information has been submitted and processed correctly.
 Direct deposits are posted on the regularly scheduled paycheck dates.
 Because the District cannot control the time of day each bank or credit union posts a deposit to an employee's bank account, employees should not schedule drafts on the same day as a pay date.
 Final paychecks for employees who separate from service before the last day of instruction will not be automatically deposited.
-Contact the Payroll Department at (281) 634-1221 for more information about direct deposit.
+Contact Human Resources - Payroll at (281) 634-1221 for more information about direct deposit.